DaveSkender/Stock.Indicators/docs/_indicators/Doji.md

 - This method returns a time series of all available indicator values for the `quotes` provided.
 - It always returns the same number of elements as there are in the historical quotes.
 - It does not return a single incremental indicator value.
-- The candlestick pattern is indicated on dates where `Signal` is `Signal.BullSignal` or `Signal.BearSignal`.
+- The candlestick pattern is indicated on dates where `Signal` is `Signal.Neutral`.
 - `Price` is `Close` price; however, all OHLC elements are included in the `Candle` properties.
 - There is no intrinsic basis or confirmation signal provided for this pattern.